jwyk/tp/docs/DeveloperGuide.md

 1. User requests to view their current hand.
 2. System displays the current hand of cards.
+   1. Use case ends.
 3. User selects cards to discard.
+   1. The user selects invalid cards for discarding.
+      1. System shows an error message.
+      2. Use case resumes at step 2.
 4. System removes the selected cards and draws new cards to replace them.
 5. System displays the updated hand.

 Use case ends.

-**Extensions**

-- 2a.
-The hand is empty.
-  - Use case ends.

-- 3a.
-The user selects invalid cards for discarding.
-  - 3a1.
-System shows an error message.
-  - Use case resumes at step 2.

 ---